microsoft/rag-experiment-accelerator/README.md

 ### Running with sampling

 Sampling will be run locally to create a small but representative slice of the data.
 This helps with rapid experimentation and keeps costs down.
 Results obtained should be roughly indicative of the full dataset within a ~10% margin.
-This allows for quicker results and keeps costs down.
 Once an approach has been identified, running on the full dataset is recommended for accurate results.

 **Note**: Sampling can only be run locally, at this stage it is not supported on a distributed AML compute cluster.
-So the process would be, run sampling locally and then use the generated dataset to run on AML.
+So the process would be to run sampling locally and then use the generated sample dataset to run on AML.

 If you have a very large dataset and want to run a similar approach to sample the data, you can use the pyspark in-memory distributed implementation in the [Data Discovery Toolkit](https://github.com/microsoft/Data-Discovery-Toolkit) for [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/get-started/microsoft-fabric-overview) or [Azure Synapse Analytics](https://learn.microsoft.com/en-gb/azure/synapse-analytics/).